fesh0r/beebem/README.txt

   User Port RTC Module - Enables the real time clock module.
 This is used
                          by the Econet file server software.

+  RTC Y2K Adjust On/Off - When enabled the Master 128 real time clock is
+                          adjusted by 20 years to allow for the Y2K issues in the MOS.

 Options Menu: